SS Arabic (1920): World War I

-Commissioned in October 1914 under the command of KzS Hans Pfundheller, the ship's first mission was laying a mine field off the north-west coast of Ireland against British trade.
+Commissioned in October 1914 under the command of KzS Hans Pfundheller, the ship's first mission was laying a mine field off the northwest coast of Ireland against British trade.
 This she succeeded in doing, laying 200 mines on 23 October off Tory Island.
-The first victim of Berlin's minefield was the British cargo ship SS Manchester Commerce of 5,363 GRT.
+The first victim of Berlin's minefield was the British cargo ship Manchester Commerce of 5,363 GRT.
 By chance the Grand Fleet had evacuated Scapa Flow under the threat of U-boat attacks (the Flow being undefended at that time) and were stationed temporarily at Lough Swilly.
 On 27 October vessels of the Grand Fleet sailed into Berlin’s minefield; the new dreadnought battleship was struck and damaged, sinking later as efforts were made to tow her to safety.
-The trans-Atlantic liner was also in the area, with a full complement of passengers, but she escaped hitting any of Berlin’s mines, thus avoiding a major diplomatic incident.
+The transatlantic liner was also in the area, with a full complement of passengers, but she did not hit any of Berlin’s mines, and thus avoided a major diplomatic incident.

 Berlin sought to return to Germany, but put in at Trondheim with storm damage.
-Having outstayed her 24 hours grace and unfit to leave port, she was interned by the Norwegians on 18 November 1914.
+Having outstayed her 24 hours' grace and unfit to leave port, she was interned by the Norwegians on 18 November 1914.